RoryHiggins/JE/engine/docs/src/api/simulation.md

 ## Simulation:load(filename)
-Loads simulation state from the given filename.
+Loads simulation state as gzipped JSON from the given filename.
 If successful, replaces what is already in simulation.state.

 **Arguments**